Watcher Documentation

 Note

-• For Japanese users, our data pipeline can conveniently collect and clean clinical data, but its use is not mandatory.
+• For Japanese users, our data pipeline is available to conveniently collect and clean clinical data, but its use is not mandatory.